eclipse-glsp/glsp-website-source/content/documentation/architecture/content.md

 Each running diagram widget is considered to be a single *GLSP client*.
 Each client is handled by exactly one *GLSP server*.
 A *GLSP server* can handle multiple *GLSP client*s, each within a dedicated client session.

-The server is responsible for loading the model source, e.g. a file, EMF model, or database, into the model state and defines how to transform it into the graphical model.
+The server is responsible for loading the source model, e.g. a file, EMF model, or database, into the model state and defines how to transform it into the graphical model.
 The graphical model is a serializable description of the diagram that should be visualized.
 It is the central communication artifact that is transferred to the client.

-The *GLSP client* itself doesn’t need to know how the diagram has been generated from a model source or how to manipulate it.
+The *GLSP client* itself doesn’t need to know how the diagram has been generated from a source model or how to manipulate it.
 Its main responsibility is to visualize the graphical model and to provide user interface elements for user interaction, such as editing tools.
 Thus, the client interprets the graphical model received from the server and renders a diagram from it.
 In addition, the *GLSP client* handles user interaction and provides editing tools to invoke manipulations of the diagram.